 Reasons to Repot a Houseplant in New Soil

 Another concern is if the soil in the pot is not supplying proper nutrition and water absorbency.
 If the pot has been getting too much moisture, the soil can become moldy.
 Should the soil no longer absorb water, it has become hydrophobic.
 If the plant is new from the nursery, it might be planted in a soilless planting mix.
 The houseplant might be looking off-color or undernourished.
 All of these things can indicate a need for a repot.

 When to Repot a Houseplant

-If a houseplant has stayed in the same pot for years without a soil change, it can benefit from a repot.
+If a houseplant has stayed in the same pot for years without a soil change, it can benefit from a report.
 Fresh soil can breathe new life into a plant.
-Dependent upon the plants root crowding situation, you can choose to leave it in the same pot or move it up in size.
+Dependent upon the plant’s root crowding situation, you can choose to leave it in the same pot or move it up in size.

 How Big Should the New Pot be for a Houseplant

 How large the pot is will depend entirely on the plant.
-Generally speaking, if your houseplant is seriously rootbound, it will need more soil surrounding its root base.
-Move plant-friends into a new pot which is no more than two- to three-inches larger.
+Generally speaking, if your houseplant is seriously rooted bound, it will need more soil surrounding its root base.
+Move plant-friends into a new pot that is no more than two- to three inches larger.
 Too much soil can sometimes bring too much moisture to the root zone.
-Baby-stepping up to larger containers once per year or every couple years makes more sense.
+Baby-stepping up to larger containers once per year or every couple of years makes more sense.

 What Type of Pot Should I use to Repot a Houseplant

 The best container to use for repotting is based specifically on your plant’s needs.
 Ceramic and plastic pots are more likely to hold moisture longer.
 Clay or terra cotta pots are very porous and enable the houseplant to dry out more quickly.